pablode/guc/README.md

  - [Apple's USDZ Tools](https://developer.apple.com/augmented-reality/tools/), it is open-source and freely available

 guc furthermore supports near-lossless material translation via the [MaterialX](https://github.com/AcademySoftwareFoundation/MaterialX) standard.
-Shading networks can be encoded as UsdShade and flattened for backwards compatibility.

 All glTF features except animation and skinning are implemented and get continuously tested in guc's [test suite](https://github.com/pablode/guc-tests).